raiane-oliveira/gardenscape-api/README.md

 - [ ] User can't schedules a duplicate reminder for the same plant
 - [ ] User can't schedules reminders for plants that's not in their vegetable garden
-- [ ] User can't register with duplicated email
+- [x] User can't register with duplicated email
 - [ ] User can't register vegetable gardens or reminders without being authenticated
+- [x] User must exists to create vegetable gardens